9thgradepublication/9thgradepublication.github.io/_texts/the-black-and-the-blue.md

 ---
 layout: creative
-title: '"The Black and the Blue"'
+title: The Black and the Blue One-Pager
 author: Hazel E.
 editor: Devan N.